Just dive in!

 Saber Italiano aims to make Italian learning entertaining.
 It provides a collection of short articles and stories for reading practice.

-These texts can be a little bit tricky for those just starting out, as they’re entirely in Italian without translations—but their bite-sized length and the fact that they’re chosen specifically for language learners makes them a great beginner challenge.
+These Italian texts can be a little bit tricky for those just starting out, as they’re entirely in Italian without translations—but their bite-sized length and the fact that they’re chosen specifically for language learners makes them a great beginner challenge.

 Plus, the articles come with comprehension quizzes, which are counted up for points at the end.
 This gives you a tangible, engaging way to track your understanding.
 These quizzes are also entirely in Italian, so they’re probably best for beginners who aren’t at the very start of their journey.